 Roll Ball Erector Spinae

-The Roll Ball Erector Spinae is a controlled posterior-chain exercise that focuses on strengthening and activating the muscles along the spine while improving core stability.
-Using a stability ball, this movement offers a joint-friendly way to train spinal extension and control, making it suitable for both strength development and recovery-focused sessions.
+The Roll Ball Erector Spinae is a controlled posterior-chain exercise that strengthens and activates the muscles running along the spine while improving core stability.
+Using a stability ball, the movement provides a joint-friendly way to train spinal extension, making it suitable for both strength development and recovery work.

 - Sit on the ground with a stability ball positioned against your mid-back, feet flat on the floor shoulder-width apart.